wpcodefactory/file-renaming-on-upload/readme.txt

 [Main Page](https://wpfactory.com/item/file-renaming-on-upload-wordpress-plugin/?utm_source=wporg&utm_medium=organic&utm_campaign=readme "Main Page") | [Support Forum](https://wpfactory.com/support/item/file-renaming-on-upload-wordpress-plugin/?utm_source=wporg&utm_medium=organic&utm_campaign=readme "Support Forum") | [Documentation & How to](https://wpfactory.com/docs/file-renaming-on-upload-wordpress-plugin/?utm_source=wporg&utm_medium=organic&utm_campaign=readme "Documentation & How to")

-The "Rename Media Files: Improve Your WordPress SEO" plugin will simplify the process of managing media file names (images, PDFs, etc) and metadata, ensuring a tidy and search engine-friendly media repository.
+The "Rename Media Files: Improve Your SEO" plugin will simplify the process of managing media file names (images, PDFs, etc) and metadata, ensuring a tidy and search engine-friendly media repository.

 If you're an SEO guru and would like to make a better website for search engines by focusing on Image SEO, or someone who enjoys their files to be perfectly organized, this plugin will turn your dreams into reality.